 In this paper we provide significant advances on this problem.
-Our main contribution is twofold: \begin{itemize} \item We present an $O(n^2 \log^2 n)$-time algorithm to test rectilinear planarity of partial 2-trees, i.e., graphs whose biconnected components are SP-graphs.
+Our main contribution is twofold: \begin{itemize} \item We present an $O(n^2)$-time algorithm to test rectilinear planarity of partial 2-trees, i.e., graphs whose biconnected components are SP-graphs.
 This result improves the current best known bound of $O(n^3 \log n)$~\cite{DBLP:journals/jcss/GiacomoLM22}.

-\item We give an $O(n)$-time algorithm for those SP-graphs where no two parallel-components share a pole.
-We also show a logarithmic lower bound on the spirality that an orthogonal component of a graph in~this~family~can~take. \end{itemize}
+\item We give an $O(n)$-time algorithm for those partial 2-trees where no two parallel-components in a block (i.e., a biconnected component) share a pole.
+We also show a logarithmic lower bound on the possible values of spirality for an orthogonal component of a graph. \end{itemize}

 Our algorithms are based on an extensive study and a deeper understanding of the notion of orthogonal spirality, introduced in 1998 to describe how much an orthogonal drawing of a subgraph is rolled-up in an orthogonal drawing of the graph~\cite{DBLP:journals/siamcomp/BattistaLV98}.
 In the concluding remarks we also mention some of the pitfalls behind an $O(n)$-time algorithm for partial 2-trees.